-To switch the TV Off, press the Joystick at the bottom of the TV.
+To switch the TV Off, press the power button on the side of the TV.
 The red indicator light is off.
 The TV is still connected to the mains power but consumes a minimum of energy.
 To switch off the TV completely, disconnect the power plug.
 When disconnecting the power plug, always pull the power plug, never the cord.
 Ensure that you have full access to the power plug, power cord and outlet socket at all times.